certik/hermes2d/doc/src/tutorial.rst

     ||u||_e = \sqrt{(u,u)_e},

 is called the *energy norm*.
 When measuring the error in the energy norm of the entire system, one can reduce the above-mentioned difficulties dramatically.
 When calculating the error on an element, the energy norm accounts also for the error caused by other solution components.

+It is also worth mentioning that the adaptivity algorithm does not make distinctions between various meshes.
+The elements of *all meshes in the system* are put into one single array, sorted according to their estimated errors, and then the ones with the largest error are refined.
+In other words, it may happen that all elements marked for refinement will belong just to one mesh.

-Simplified FitzHugh-Nagumo System
+Simplified Fitzhugh-Nagumo System
 ---------------------------------

+**Git reference:** Tutorial example `11-adapt-system <http://hpfem.org/git/gitweb.cgi/hermes2d.git/tree/HEAD:/tutorial/11-adapt-system>`_.

-To illustrate the multimesh hp-FEM, we consider a simplified version of the FitzHugh-Nagumo equation.
+We consider a simplified version of the Fitzhugh-Nagumo equation.
 This equation is a~prominent example of activator-inhibitor systems in two-component reaction-diffusion equations, It describes a prototype of an excitable system (e.g., a neuron) and its stationary form is